No Standing vs No Parking NYC: What Drivers Get Wrong

 CTA

-Before you guess at the curb, open Spotlink and check the context first.
+Before you guess at the curb, ask Spotlink before you park.